Extreme Weather and Energy Risk: Understanding the Impact on Your Organization

 These conditions led to a spike in prices for energy consumers.
 Amid a cold snap in early January, New England set a record for natural gas spot prices at $78.88/MMBtu, more than $3/MMBtu higher than the previous record set when extreme cold stemming from a Polar Vortex drove up demand in 2014.
 Power prices followed suit, with day-ahead spot prices averaging $220/MWh in early January, up from ~$30/MWh in early December.

 While weather is a significant factor driving energy-related risk for businesses, it’s just one factor that businesses need to keep in mind.
-To learn more about what goes into a successful energy risk management strategy, register for this Energy Manager Today webinar on Wednesday, September 5.
+To learn more about how the major developments in the energy market could affect businesses, read our Intelligence and Analytics team's 2019 energy market outlook, What to Expect from Energy Markets in 2019.